MiSikora/laboratory/library/docs/gradle-plugin.md

 └─ settings.gradle
 ```

 A Laboratory setup for a Gradle project like above could look like this.
-Configuration of Android Gradle plugin or any other dependencies are omitted for brevity.
+Configuration of the Android Gradle plugin or any other dependencies is omitted for brevity.

 ```groovy
 // module-a